Revolution Enduro returns to Steamboat, attracts pros and locals

 For the second straight year, the Revolution Enduro series is taking to the trails of Routt County: first at Nipple Peak on Saturday, July 20, before heading to the routes on Buffalo Pass on Sunday.

-Event manager David Scully has brought an event to Steamboat for six years now, but this is just the second year the series has gone by its current name.
+Event Manager David Scully has brought an event to Steamboat Springs for six years now, but this is just the second year the series has gone by its current name.

 “We thought it was clever, playing off revolution as something new and different,” he said of the rebranding.
 “It’s a change from the status quo, and revolution being the pedals revolving, the wheels revolving.”